Myer Siegel: Second sequential location

-After a fire at the Irvine Byrne Building destroyed its store on February 16, 1911, Myer Siegel moved to the former quarters of the Brockton Shoe store at 455 S. Broadway, now a Fallas Paredes department store.
+After a fire at the Irvine Byrne Building destroyed its store on February 16, 1911, and reopened a new store at the former quarters of the Brockton Shoe store at 455 S. Broadway.
+The location was later a J. J. Newberry variety store, and later, from 1996 through 2022, part of the Fallas Paredes department store (the store also included the ground floor of the Metropolitan Building to the immediate south, on the northwest corner of Fifth and Broadway).